raptorjit/raptorjit/doc/optimization.md

 [TRACE   1 test2.lua:7 loop]
 ```

-Great: The JIT now successfully created a (looping) trace starting
+Great!
+The JIT now successfully created a (looping) trace starting
 from the `for` loop that is now at `test2.lua:7`.
 Problem solved!

 ### HOWTO with RaptorJIT tools